-Our Farm to Food Pantry program, in partnership with Long Island Cares, has given farmers an outlet for their surplus produce while at the same time providing hungry Long Islanders with healthy food.
+In 2013, East End Food Institute (then Amagansett Food Institute) launched a Farm to Food Pantry program in partnership with Long Island Cares.
+The goal of the program was to provide farmers with a wholesale outlet for their surplus produce while at the same time providing hungry Long Islanders with healthy food.

 From 2013-2017, the Farm to Food Pantry program resulted in over 120,000 lbs of aggregated East End surplus produce purchased and distributed by Long Island Cares Harry Chapin Food Bank to 600 food pantries in Nassau and Suffolk Counties.
 In fall and winter, we also worked with local farms to deliver produce directly to local food pantries.